Slackadays/Hajime/README.md

 # Get Hajime ⬇️
 ### Linux, macOS & FreeBSD 🐧🍎👿
-Copy and paste this command into the terminal to install.
-Or, go to the [GitHub Releases page](https://github.com/Slackadays/Hajime/releases/) and download the latest release.
+Copy and paste this into the terminal to install.
 ```
 sh <(curl -L https://gethaji.me)
 ```
+Or, go to the [GitHub Releases page](https://github.com/Slackadays/Hajime/releases/) and download the latest release.
 ### Windows 🪟
 Go to the [GitHub Releases page](https://github.com/Slackadays/Hajime/releases/) and download the latest release.